11 FUN ADELAIDE DAY TRIP IDEAS

-Tip: As you are walking from place to place, keep your eyes open for some of the fantastic street art.
+As you are walking from place to place, keep your eyes open for some of the fantastic street art.
 There are more than fifty murals gracing the walls of Port Adelaide.

-Check out more of Josie’s tips for things to do in Port Adelaide
+Check out more of Josie’s tips for things to do in Port Adelaide.

 Distance from Adelaide: At just 14km from the city centre, it’s an easy half-hour train ride or a short drive to get there.

-A short 40-minute drive from Adelaide are the stunning red sandstone cliffs that line the beach at Port Noarlunga.
+A short 40-minute drive from Adelaide is the stunning red sandstone cliffs that line the beach at Port Noarlunga.
 This seaside village is a gorgeous place to spend a lazy summer afternoon.
 Stroll the beach and admire the sandstone cliffs, or swim in the crystal clear waters.

 Port Noarlunga Reef Aquatic Reserve reef offers snorkelling and diving opportunities.
 It is also visible from the jetty.
 This reef is home to around 200 species of marine plants and over 50 species of fish.
 For divers, there is a self-guided aquatic trail.
-The beach is safe for swimming and this small town close to Adelaide makes for a perfect day trip from the South Australian capital.
+The beach is safe for swimming and this small town close to Adelaide makes for a perfect day trip from the South Australia capital.

 Distance from Adelaide: An easy 40-minute drive from the city centre.
-If driving on the left side of the road isn’t for you, you can catch a train from Adelaide to Noarlunga Center Interchange.
+If driving on the left side of the road isn’t for you, you can catch a train from Adelaide to Noarlunga Centre Interchange.
 Then change to either bus 745 or 751 to arrive at the beachfront in just over an hour.

 The Barossa Valley